-- For the first 24 hours after surgery, we'll most likely give you pain medicine through an IV. - When you're able to drink fluids by mouth again, we'll likely switch you from IV pain medicine to oral pain medicine.
+- For the first 24 hours after surgery, we'll most likely give you pain medicine through an IV and an epidural. - When you're able to drink fluids by mouth again, we'll likely switch you from IV pain medicine to oral pain medicine.